From BR Bullpen

 Danny Hoffman played nine seasons in the American League, sometimes hitting quite well.

-He was traded in early 1906 for Dave Fultz, and spent 1906-07 with the New York Highlanders.
-After the 1907 season he was traded to the St. Louis Browns, with whom he spent the rest of his major league career (1908-11).
-In 1909 he had a .349 OBP, highest among the regulars on the 1909 Browns, a team whose overall OBP was .287.
+He was traded in early 1906 for Dave Fultz, and spent the rest of that season and all of 1907 with the New York Highlanders.
+After the 1907 season he was traded to the St. Louis Browns, with whom he spent the rest of his major league career (1908-1911).
+In 1909 he had a .349 OBP, highest among the regulars on the Browns, a team whose overall OBP was .287.

 Danny was primarily a centerfielder and he had speed.
 He led the 1905 American League in stolen bases.
 He also was close to the league lead in two categories in 1907: he was second in homers and third in hit-by-pitch.